 - Trade: The main axes of action to integrate Rwanda into the world economy are described, and so is the way in which the EU will support this process.
-This includes negotiations on the Economic Partnership Agreement (EPA), support to infrastructures and rural development (focal sector 'Rural Development and Support to Infrastructure for Regional Interconnectivity'), as well as support for trade and regional integration (non-focal sector 'Trade and Regional Integration'). - Agriculture: Particular interest is expressed for liberalising international agriculture markets.
+This includes negotiations on the Economic Partnership Agreement (EPA), support to infrastructures and rural development (focal sector 'Rural Development and Support to Infrastructure for Regional Interconnectivity'), as well as support for trade and regional integration (non-focal sector 'Trade and Regional Integration'). - · Agriculture: Particular interest is expressed for liberalising international agriculture markets.
 The EU's Common Agriculture Policy is perceived has having only a limited impact on Rwanda's exports.
 However, the CSP mentions EU sanitary and phyto-sanitary standards as being a significant barrier to Rwandan exports.
 Capacity support is envisaged in this respect in the non-focal sector 'Trade and Regional Integration'. - Environment: This sector is mentioned as being a major concern for Rwanda.
 A link is mentioned with the focal sector 'Rural Development and Support to Infrastructure for Regional Interconnectivity'. - Social Dimension of Globalisation: The country strategy will also aim at ensuring that Rwanda draws economic and social gains from globalisation.
 The importance of improved infrastructure and access to information and communication technologies, particularly for education, is mentioned in this respect.
 Links are established with the focal sectors 'Rural Development and Support to Infrastructure for Regional Interconnectivity' and 'General Budget Support'. - Security: Security and peace-keeping are mentioned as crucial issues for Rwanda in the light of the events of the 1990s, and poverty reduction and economic growth are the key to achieving them.
-This is consistent with the overall country strategy and particularly the focal sector 'Rural Development and Support to Infrastructure for Regional Interconnectivity'. - Migration: Migration between Rwanda and the EU is seen as being of no particular concern, and is therefore not addressed by the CSP.
+This is consistent with the overall country strategy and particularly the focal sector 'Rural Development and Support to Infrastructure for Regional Interconnectivity'.

+Migration: Migration between Rwanda and the EU is seen as being of no particular concern, and is therefore not addressed by the CSP.
 However, regional migration is mentioned as having the possible benefit of regional integration.

-Amongst the CSPs of the Asian countries17, 15 out of 19 mention PCD issues.
+Amongst the CSPs of the Asian countries(17), 15 out of 19 mention PCD issues.
 Six of those did not single out these issues as PCD nor addressed them in a dedicated PCD section, but rather included PCD considerations in the sectoral sections.
 The other nine tackled PCD in the Policy Mix chapter.
+As far as the 12 PCD areas are concerned, trade is by far the most frequently mentioned issue with 13 mentions out of 15, followed by the environment with eight mentions.
+Other areas are mentioned only sporadically.